 ADMINISTRATION AND AMENDMENT

-Any notice or other document required to be given under or in connection with the Scheme may be delivered to a Participant or sent by post to him at his home address according to the records of his employing company or such other address as may appear to the Company to be appropriate, including any electronic address, or by another electronic means of communication as may appear to the Company to be appropriate, provided that electronic means of communication shall only be used to the extent that all Eligible Employees have access to electronic means of communication via a personal computer or similar facility and the individual has given his consent to the use of electronic communications in accordance with Section 12(2)(c) of the Electronic Commerce Act 2000.
+Any notice or other document required to be given under or in connection with the Scheme may be delivered to a Participant or sent by post to them at their home address according to the records of their employing company or such other address as may appear to the Company to be appropriate, including any electronic address, or by another electronic means of communication as may appear to the Company to be appropriate, provided that electronic means of communication shall only be used to the extent that all Eligible Employees have access to electronic means of communication via a personal computer or similar facility and the individual has given their consent to the use of electronic communications in accordance with Section 12(2)(c) of the Electronic Commerce Act 2000.
 Notices sent by post will be deemed to have been given on the day following the date of posting and notices sent by electronic means shall be deemed to have been given 12 hours after the time if despatch or at such earlier time as receipt is acknowledged.
 Any notice or other document required to be given to the Company under or in connection with the Scheme may be delivered or sent by post to it at its registered office (or such other place or places as the Board may from time to time determine and notify to Participants).

 Subject to rule 15.3 and 15.5, the Board may at any time alter or add to all or any of the provisions of the Scheme in any respect, provided that if an alteration or addition is made at a time when the Scheme is approved by the Revenue Commissioners under Schedule 12A to the Taxes Act it shall not have effect until it has been approved by the Revenue Commissioners.